Class TargetInstance

 pose

-Gets the pose of the currently tracked target relative to the Camera.
-The camera coordinate system and the target coordinate system are both right-handed coordinate systems.
-The origin of the camera coordinate system is the optical center of the camera, the positive direction of the x-axis is to the right, the positive direction of the y-axis is upward, and the positive direction of the z-axis is the direction in which light enters the camera.
-(Here, 'right' and 'up' refer to the right and up in the camera image, which may be different from the natural orientation of the device.)
-The data is arranged in row-major order, which is opposite to OpenGL's column-major order
+Returns the pose of the currently tracked target relative to the Camera.
+Both the camera coordinate system and the target coordinate system are right-handed coordinate systems.
+The origin of the camera coordinate system is the camera optical center, with the positive x-axis to the right, the positive y-axis upward, and the positive z-axis in the direction of light entering the camera.
+(Here, right and upward refer to the right and up in the camera image, which may differ from the device's natural orientation.)
+The data arrangement is row-major, opposite to OpenGL's column-major.

 easyar_Matrix44F easyar_TargetInstance_pose(const easyar_TargetInstance * This)